Leonard Thompson (golfer)

-Leonard Stephen Thompson (born January 1, 1947) is an American professional golfer who has played on the PGA Tour, Nationwide Tour and Champions Tour.
+Leonard Stephen Thompson (born January 1, 1947) is an American professional golfer who has played on the PGA Tour, Nationwide Tour, and Champions Tour.

+Early life and amateur career

 Thompson was born in Laurinburg, North Carolina.
 He attended Wake Forest University in Winston-Salem, North Carolina and was a member of the golf team.
 He was a teammate of future fellow PGA Tour players Joe Inman and Lanny Wadkins.
-He graduated in 1969 and turned pro in 1971.
+In 1969, Thompson graduated from college.

+Professional career

-Thompson had more than 70 top-10 finishes in PGA Tour events during his career, winning 3 times.
+In 1971, Thompson turned pro.
+He had more than 70 top-10 finishes in PGA Tour events during his career winning three times.
 His first win came in 1974 at Jackie Gleason's Inverrary Classic.
-His best finish in a major championship was T7 at The Masters in 1979.
+His best finish in a major championship was T-7 at 1979 Masters Tournament.

 During his late forties, Thompson, like so many of his colleagues, played some on the Nationwide Tour to prepare for the Champions Tour.
-His best finish in that venue was a 6th at the 1996 NIKE Tallahassee Open.
+His best finish in that venue was 6th at the 1996 Nike Tallahassee Open.

-After turning 50 at the beginning of 1997, Thompson began play on the Senior PGA Tour (now known as the Champions Tour).
+After turning 50 at the beginning of 1997, Thompson began play on the Senior PGA Tour.
 He has three wins on this Tour.
 He played in his milestone 1000th PGA Tour and Champions Tour event combined at the 2009 SAS Championship.

+Personal life

+He lives in Ponte Vedra Beach, Florida.